 Since 1962, the American Civil Liberties Union of New Mexico (ACLU-NM) has been dedicated to preserving and advancing the civil rights and legal freedoms guaranteed by the United States Constitution and the Bill of Rights.

 We are an affiliate of the national American Civil Liberties Union and work with them on many important projects.
-Our primary focus, however, is on the issues that affect residents of the state of New Mexico—LGBT equality, freedom of speech, immigrants’ rights, privacy concerns, police abuses, fair treatment of prisoners, and more.
+Our primary focus, however, is on the issues that affect residents of the state of New Mexico—LGBT equality, freedom of speech, reproductive freedom, immigrants’ rights, privacy concerns, police abuses, fair treatment of prisoners, and more.

 The ACLU of New Mexico Foundation is responsible for our legal, education and communication efforts.
 The ACLU of New Mexico’s membership union is responsible for our lobbying and legislative work.